 How do I choose the right wills and estate attorney?

-Opt for an attorney with exhaustive knowledge of laws, taxations, and probate court procedures, and one who has strong interpersonal and analytical skills.
+Opt for an attorney with exhaustive knowledge of laws, taxation, and probate court procedures and one who has strong interpersonal and analytical skills.
 The attorney should simplify legal concepts, create legally valid documents, and offer transparent fee structures.
-Practical considerations like firm reputation and your comfort and trust with the attorney are equally vital.
+Practical considerations like firm reputation and your comfort and trust in the attorney are equally vital.

 What is the typical fee structure for wills and estate attorneys?